my-Eyes/myEyes/README.md

 * As a user I want to be able to see tours by me
 * As a user I want to see all of the tours written by another user
 * As a user I want to be able to interact with other users
+  - by commenting on tours
+  - by becoming "friends", a user can see when another user uploads a tour
 * As a user I want to be able to see how many times a tour has been favorited
 * As a user I want to be able to "Save for Later"
 * As a user I want to be able to organize tours into trips (plan)

 ## Game Plan
 I am going to start by mapping out how I want to write this app.
 What models/migrations am I going to need?
 How is my data going to relate to each other?
 What is my schema?
 How is my app going to be presented?
 What are the wireframes?
 I am going to figure this all out by the end of the day today (6/25) and then use trello to create a kanban board to keep myself on track with hard deadlines.

+At the moment, I am planning on using a rails server and an iOS client.
+I'll be passing json to swift.